pmalmgren/petermalmgren.com/content/prometheus-101.md

 Histogram metrics are also typically exposed alongside two additional metrics which are suffixed with `_count` and `_total`, and correspond to the count of all observations and the sum of all observations.

-All histogram metrics also have a special bucket called `+Inf` which corresponds to the number of requests that are less than positive infinity, which is basically the same as the total count of requests.
+All histogram metrics also have a special bucket called `+Inf` which corresponds to the number of requests that are less than positive infinity, which is the same as the total count of requests.

 The Prometheus operator exposes latency metrics through the labels `nginx_ingress_controller_response_duration_seconds_bucket`, `nginx_ingress_controller_response_duration_seconds_total`, and `nginx_ingress_controller_response_duration_seconds_count`.